 A two character alpha code using the country codes as specified by ISO 3166, identifying in which country the issuing entity is resident.
 Where the issuer is an international organisation, enter the relevant pseudo-ISO code.
-A full list of pseudo-ISO codes for international and supranational organisations can be found within the technical domain 'GA' in the data point model dictionary.
+A full list of pseudo-ISO codes for international organisations can be found within the technical domain 'GA' in the data point model dictionary.

-Residency is a different concept to nationality.
+Residency is a different concept to nationality, e.g. a French owned company operating in the UK is a UK resident.
 It is the residency of the issuing entity itself that should be reported, not the residency of the parent or the location of the issuance.

 See part II of BoE Classification and Accounts Guide for further information.